catgauntlet/react-routing-assessment/README.md

 ### Total time spent

-I like to be transparent in the amount of time spent on this, which was 7 hours.
-I lost some time configuring Jest to play nice with my setup, which it wouldn't since I'm working with a Server Side Rendered application and session cookies, this meant a lot of time lost on mocking all side dependencies, so I decided to go for e2e tests with cypress (luckily also recommended by Next.js) to test the general flow of the application.
-I then converted all of my Jest tests to Cypress and ran that headlesly pre-push
+I like to be transparent in the amount of time spent on this, which was 7,5 hours.
+I spent some extra time configuring Jest to play nice with my setup, and then converting all my tests to Cypress.

 ## Links